daanbrackel/GermGenie/README.md

 ```
 git clone https://github.com/daanbrackel/GermGenie
 ```
-Keep in mind that this will put the scripts in a GermGenie folder.
+Keep in mind that this will put the script in a GermGenie folder.

-You can also manually install all python scripts in the same directory, for instance a programs folderd.

-you can download the list of below scripts from this repository and upload them to your programs folder or create them yourself by using nano "file_name.py", and copy pasting the script.

-- convert2CSV.py

-- process_CSV.py

-- merge_CSV_MABA16s.py

-- plot_MABA16s.py

 **Make sure any additional deppendencies are installed as well:**
 ```